openkim/kliff/docs/source/modules/uq.rst

 1. Instantiate :class:`~kliff.uq.Bootstrap` class instance.

-   This process is straightfoward.
+   This process is straightforward.
 The only required argument is the :class:`~kliff.loss.Loss` instance.

    .. code-block:: python